 Here are some of the main points that must be kept in mind while choosing a thin neck acoustic guitar:

-- Neck – Normally, the thickness and width of the neck is based on the size of the whole instrument, as well as the number of frets that the guitar has.
+Normally, the thickness and width of the neck are based on the size of the whole instrument, as well as the number of frets that the guitar has.
 Choose a thin neck guitar that fits properly in the hands and feels comfortable to use with your fret hand.
-People with small-medium hands usually go for thin neck guitars, and you also need to check the number of frets in the fret board (12, 14, etc.).
+People with small-medium hands usually go for thin neck guitars, and you also need to check the number of frets in the fretboard (12, 14, etc.).

-- Body Style – Acoustic guitars are available in a variety of styles, differing in both body shape and size.
+Acoustic guitars are available in a variety of styles, differing in both body shape and size.
 There are small travel types, classics, jumbos, and dreadnoughts.
 Each of these will have a slightly deeper or shallower tone than the other, so choose whichever one fits your style of music.
-Also note that the jumbo and dreadnought types feature the largest and heaviest bodies, while the travel and classic style guitars have a small-medium sized body.
+Also note that the jumbo and dreadnought types feature the largest and heaviest bodies, while they travel and classic style guitars have a small-medium sized body.